 Goal: Ultra Trail 120 km and over

-IF YOU WANT TO OBTAIN THE MAXIMUM BENEFIT AND HAVE FUN WITH OTHER TRAIL RUNNERS, JOIN THE TRM TRAINING CAMP MONT BLANC 5-8 AUGUST (choose between 2 -4 days).
+IF YOU WANT TO OBTAIN THE MAXIMUM BENEFIT AND HAVE FUN WITH OTHER TRAIL RUNNERS, JOIN THE TRM TRAINING CAMP MONT BLANC 27-30 JULY 2023 (choose between 2 or 4 days).
 TO LEARN MORE, PLEASE CLICK HERE

 Digital Strategic Marketing Director – certified Innovation Manager – in multinational companies, she is still today the only Italian female athlete to have ran 900 km and 55,000m D+ in the mountains in a single stage race (Transpyrenea 2016, 3rd women overall).
 She counts numerous Podiums and international Victories on races over 100k.
 She holds a SNaQ CONI certification as a Trail Running Coach, Athletic Trainer and in Nutrition and Sports Supplementation.
 Since 2014 she is President and sports executive of innovative technology startups and companies, including Trail Running Movement and Digital Sport 360.
 She trains elite trail running athletes and she teaches in trail running coach certification courses.
 She is an author of sports articles on training, nutrition and supplementation in trail running and running, both in Italian and in English and Spanish.
 She manages relationships and collaborations with Federations and Race Organizers.